broiledmeat/pydgeot/README.md

 few directives.

 - `plugins`
   Used only in the app directory configuration file.
-A list of python   module to load, which may contain processor or command plugins.
+A list of Pydgeot plugins to load.

   ```json
   {